JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/installation.md

 ### 2. Install Visual Studio Code
 The julia files itself are text files (just like matlab scripts).
-You may want to edit or modify them at some stage, You can, ofcourse, use any text editor for that.
+You may want to edit or modify them at some stage, for which you can use any text editor for that.
 We prefer to use the freely available [Visual Studio Code](https://code.visualstudio.com) as it has a build-in terminal and is the comes with the (official) julia debugger (install the Julia extension for that).

 ### 3. Getting started with julia
 You start julia on the command line with: